Mahmoud-Haddad/BlogFastAPI/README.md

 ﻿# BlogFastAPI

-This is a training prject using FastAPI.
+This is a project aimed at practicing and developing skills using FastAPI.

 The system comprises the following features: